shazee257/realtime-chat-api/README.md

 ### Message Flow

 ```
-1. User A (connected to Server 1) sends a message
+1. User A (connected to Server 1) sends a message via socket.emit('message')
            │
            ▼
-2. Server 1 receives the WebSocket message
+2. Server 1 receives the Socket.io message
            │
            ▼
 3. Server 1 does TWO things: